sass/sass/proposal/indented-syntax-improvements.md

   )
 ```

-Alternatively, authors can use Scss block syntax with braces and semicolons
+Alternatively, authors can use SCSS block syntax with braces and semicolons
 within the indented document.

 ```sass